knaidu/problem-solving/hash_tables/find_highest_affinity_pair.md

 both pages.
 Given a log file return the websites that have highest affinity.

 ## Solution
-- Parse over the log file and create a hash map if website -> visited useres
+- Parse over the log file and create a hash map if website -> visited users
 - Find the intersection of all pair of websites, and keep track of the largest intersection so far

 ## Code